barbara-benitez/barbara-benitez.github.io/wine_proj/wine.md

 # Problem Statement
 You really want to know how good a wine is before it hits the market.
 Some wines have the advantage of name recognition and garner higher prices just for having a recognizable label, but most wines are left with the hope of dusting the palate with something memorable so that you forget the price tag.
 That is what a good wine maker wants to replicate.
 Just like a fine article of designer clothing that you just have to have.
 You want a wine that calls to you.
 Frankly, I want that wine too!
 (Promontory, Bond, anyone?)

-The second issue that too many considerations can bog down the
+It sure would be good to know this before letting the wine rest in a barrel for a few years!

+The second issue that there are a lot refinements made to wine to make it palatable.
+Besides how long it sits in a tank, how much citric acid to add, for instance, changes the acidity of the wine and how ``fresh" it appears to the consider.
+There are so many factors that can impact the wine so we really want to whittle it down to the most important elements.
+Boom!
+We need some machine learning to help us along.

+My goal is to determine the most important element, and find a machine learning algorithm that can predict most closely the subjective rating of the wine consumer.

 ```python
 import pandas as pd